tmastny/Study-of-Complex-Surveys/MRP/MRP_Primer/MRP_primer.md

 This model estimates the mean (via offsets using group-level intercepts) for each cross-classification of demographics and states; the exact poststratification we are interested in.

 Analyzing the coefficients, we first see that an individual's religion indicates they would be less inclined to support gay marriage with a certainty.
-This result is expeted.
+This result is expected.
 However, voting for Kerry in the previous elect has an estimated positive effect, although the confidence interval includes zero.
-This is suprisingly since republicans tend to not support gay marriage and tend to be more religious.
+This is surprisingly since republicans tend to not support gay marriage and tend to be more religious.

 Let's take a look at the actual group-level intercepts.